daniel1302/articles/setup-kvm-on-a-physical-server.md

 All storages have pros and cons.
 Ones provide better control others are faster.
 For example, an application which is doing some computations and save data on HDD requires a faster drive than DB, which keeps user DB.

 KVM pools come against those problems.
 KVM pool is a mechanism, which helps us manage our drives.
 For example, We can create one for SSD drives and the second one for HDD drives.
 Users/administrators that use our infrastructure does not need to know what is under the mask.
+We can think about that like about a container or like about abstraction layer that isolates physical devices between software.

 We have a few types of pool types: